chenzhaiyu/abspy/README.md

 ### Example 1 - Reconstruction from point cloud

-The example loads a point cloud to `VertexGroup` (`.vg`), partitions ambient space into a cell complex, creats the adjacency graph, and extracts the object's outer surface.
+The example loads a point cloud to `VertexGroup` (`.vg`), partitions ambient space into a cell complex, creates the adjacency graph, and extracts the object's outer surface.

 ```python
 from abspy import VertexGroup, AdjacencyGraph, CellComplex